 Flowers – Thailand is known as the place to buy orchids.
-Orchids from Thailand are shipped all over the world but, unlike outside Thailand, in Thailand, they are incredibly cheap.
+Orchids from Thailand are shipped all over the world but, unlike outside the country, in Thailand they are incredibly cheap.
 Bangkok has some of the best places in the country to buy not only orchids but also many other flowers too.

 CDs and DVDs – Of course, Thailand has thousands of places where you can buy bootleg DVDs and CDs and many people who visit or live in Thailand buy them.
 However, you can also get legitimate CDs and DVDs at much cheaper prices than in the US.

-Food – While you’re in Thailand, don’t forget to check out all the cheap food.
+Food – When you’re looking for the cheapest things to buy in Bangkok, don’t forget to check out all the cheap food.
 Bangkok really is a glutton’s gourmet, with the most amazing selection of food from Thai to Japanese, western to Indian, Lebanese to Italian – pretty much everything is available and much cheaper than in the US or Europe.

 Fresh Fruit – I hear people all the time complaining about the price of fresh fruit in the US.
 In Thailand, we don’t have that problem.
-Fresh fruit in Thailand is very cheap.
-You can buy a bag of cut fruit from thousands of street stall vendors all over Bangkok for less than 50 cents.
+Fresh fruit in Thailand is cheap.
+In many areas of Bangkok, you can buy a bag of cut fruit from thousands of street stall vendors all over Bangkok for less than 50 cents.

-Thai Silk – Thai silk is known as the best in the world and also the cheapest.
+Thai Silk – Thai silk is known as the best in the world and is also one of the cheapest things to buy in Bangkok.
 To buy gorgeous handmade Thai silk scarves, ties, skirts, dresses, shawls and much more, head to Chatuchak Weekend Market or, indeed, one of the many stalls that set up every night on Sukhumvit Road.

-You can buy a silk tie for a dollar (yes, really(, a silk shirt for $5 and a silk scarf or shawl for between $2.50 and $6.
+You can buy a silk tie for a dollar most weekends at Chatuchak market.
+Yes, really, a dollar.
+Plus, a silk shirt for $7 and a silk scarf or shawl for between $2.50 and $6.
 You can’t get cheaper than that.
 Anywhere.

 Market stalls will also have tons of styles in lots of sizes, although if you’re larger than an average American size, you may find it difficult to buy here.
 Great places to shop for cheap bags and shoes are street markets, Chatuchak Weekend Market, or MBK mall.

-Chatuchak Market is the place to go.
+Chatuchak Market is the place to go for the cheapest things to buy in Bangkok.
+Especially for household accessories, as there are hundreds of stalls selling them.
 Also, don’t forget the next-to-top floor at MBK shopping mall for some of the loveliest Thai handicrafts.
-And remember, you can bargain at all these places too!
+Remember, you can bargain at all these places too!

-Ceramics and Pottery – Thailand is famous for ceramic and porcelain companies like Benjarong (Bencharong) and Celadon.
-A beautiful hand made pottery mug from Celadon is as cheap as $4, with intricate little coffee spoons selling for $1 each.
+Ceramics and Pottery – Thailand is famous for ceramic and porcelain companies like Benjarong (Bencharong) and Celadon and, surprisingly, some of the things they sell really are the cheapest things to buy in Bangkok.
+A beautiful hand made pottery mug from Celadon, for instance, is as cheap as $6, with intricate little coffee spoons selling for $1.50 each.